wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

     !!! info "Rogue API detection"
         * Besides policy enforcement, specifications may be used by [API Discovery](../api-discovery/overview.md) module for the [rogue API detection](../api-discovery/rogue-api.md).
 The tab is displayed if API Discovery is enabled.
         * Before using the specification for policy enforcement, it is recommended to use it for searching the rogue (shadow, zombie and orphan) APIs using API Discovery.
-This way you will be able to understand how much your specification differs from the actual requests of your clients.
+This way you will be able to understand how much your specification differs from the actual requests of your clients - these differences will most probably cause blocking related requests after policy enforcement.

 1. Select **Use for API specification-based policy enforcement**.
 Options are displayed.
 1. Specify host or endpoint for which you want to activate policy violation actions.